bmgk/PLCGenerator-GUI-documentation/docs/configuration/safety/RollGate.md

 | Name              | Name of Station

 :::note
-If parameter is empty Roll Gate will not be generated.
+If parameter is empty Roll Gate will be generated in separate FC.
 :::